 Remember the tunnels that were dug?
-After everything is prepared, technicians use them to access each beam under the home.
+After everything is prepared, technicians use them to access each piling under the home.

-They place hydraulic jacks under the foundation beams to lift the home to the correct level.
+They place hydraulic jacks on the pilings, under the foundation to lift the home to the correct level.

-Support cylinders are placed under the beams and shimmed to the proper height.
+Support cylinders are placed under the foundation and shimmed to the proper height.